JustDooooIt/GMUI/README.md

 </Script>
 ```

-If you declare ref in a component, you will obtain a VM instance of that component:
+If you declare ref in a component, you will obtain a VM instance of that component :

 ```xml
 <Control>